forestgrape/coronavirus/index.md

 Compared to aerosols - which tend to spread local both in time and space, an example is the scent of a freshly cooked soup -, tiny dry particulates behave smoke like - smoke is a collection of tiny dry particulates diffusing around - so they can diffuse around and stay in the air even longer.
 Dry particulates have a potentially more infectious lung deposition and less clearance.

 It is argued
-* the described properties of dry form transmission explain well the observed transmission patterns for Sars-Cov-1/2.
+* the described properties of dry form transmission explain well the observed transmission patterns for Sars-CoV-1/2.
-* the entry receptor of Sars-Cov-1/2 (ACE2) distribution in body tissues and the observed viral loads in different organs indicate that Sars-Cov-1/2 has the lower respiratory tract as the obligate entry point.
-Particle deposition at inhalation, which shows that mainly aerosols and dry particulates are entering the lower respiratory tract, suggests that these two are the only Sars-Cov transmitters.
-The viral loads in the pharynx can be attributed to deposition of particles upon exhalation.
+* the entry receptor of Sars-CoV-1/2 (ACE2) distribution in body tissues and the observed viral load in different organs indicate that Sars-CoV-1/2 has the lower respiratory tract as the main entry point.
+Particle deposition at inhalation, which shows that mainly aerosols and dry particulates are entering the lower respiratory tract, suggests that these two are the main transmitters of  Sars-CoV-1/2.
+Viral load in the pharynx can be attributed to deposition of particles upon exhalation.

 Overall the argumentation provides evidence, that the most relevant transmission models are aerosol and the proposed dry form.

-Based on these findings, recommendations for containing the 2020 spread of Sars-Cov-2 are given.
+Based on the aerosol and dry form transmission models, expected spread patterns are discussed and the smoke-like transmission metaphor.
+Measures for controlling the Sars-CoV-2 transmission are outlined.
 Key is ventilation of indoor spaces and wearing a mask in risky indoor spaces.